Enterprise Hotel

-Enterprise Hotel, also known as Gasthaus Alt Heidelberg, is a historic hotel building located at Lafayette, Tippecanoe County, Indiana.
+Enterprise Hotel, also known as Gasthaus Alt Heidelberg, is a historic hotel building located at Lafayette, Indiana.
 It was built in 1895, and is a three-story, five-bay, rectangular, Italianate style brick building, with rear additions.
 It measures 42 feet wide and 32 feet deep.
 It is historically significant as a European style tavern / inn.

 It was listed on the National Register of Historic Places in 1984.